 be introduced to a variety of practical strategies and approaches to building effective mentoring/coaching relationships, including how to identify mentee / coachee strengths and needs (including observations), and to give feedback.

 explore the practical applications of embedding mentoring/coaching systems in their context, define their roles and responsibilities of mentoring/coaching (including culturally responsive practice) and explore key tools to support practice within these systems

 - design a programme most appropriate to their school’s/kura’s or Community of Learning’s needs.

 Participants should have an opportunity to coach or mentor a colleague so that this context can be used for completing tasks and applying the things they learn.

-This will be a 20 week course delivered in four modules
+This is a 20 week online programme delivered in four modules.

 Each module consists of two synchronous sessions (one face-to-face where appropriate) plus online activities and support.